eokodie/dbmanager/README.md

 password = Sys.getenv("password")
 ```

-You can connect to a MySQL database with.
+We can connect to a MySQL database with.

 ``` r
 library(dbmanager)